Two students stumble upon an old Indian burial grounds

 "That's not the point," Jesse said.
 "What if that damn thing is cursed or something?"

 "Really?
-You believe in that shit?"
+You believe in that kinda shit?"

 "Just go to sleep," Jesse said.
 "I don't wanna see it, and I don't wanna talk about it anymore."
 Jesse crawled into his sleeping bag.
-"Fucking asshole," he murmured, and then turned over and went to sleep.
+"Fucking asshole," he murmured, and then turned over and tried to sleep.

 "We're being attacked.
 Get up!
 Quick!"